adib-rahim/python_img_recognition-/README.md

 # python_img_recognition-
-This is my first experience using Github, I am creating a basic hello world function
+This is a image recognition program via AWS